AllskyTeam/allsky/README.md

 http://allsky.local
 ```

-Note: If you changed the name of your pi during the gui install then use
+Note: If you changed the name of your pi during the WebUI install then use
 ```sh
 http://piname.local
 ```